 For those who crave to go off the beaten path, the northeastern state of Manipur combines a traditional harvest festival called Yaoshang with the colourful celebrations of Holi.
 The festivities begin when the full moon appears in the sky on the nights leading up to Holi, with the older generation retelling folk legends and singing native tunes to modern instruments, and the younger generation competing in neighborhood sporting events.

 On Holi Day, small thatched huts are built and burnt in bonfires, colours are thrown and devotional songs are sung in street processions and local temples – an intimate affair that marks the beginning of a colourful spring.

 5. Celebrate like royalty

-Travel back in time to India’s royal era in the royal state of Rajasthan, where the descendants of the Mewar clan still keep up their family tradition with an ostentatious procession through the old cobblestoned streets of Udaipur.
+Travel back in time to India’s royal era in the state of Rajasthan, where the descendants of the Mewar clan still keep up their family tradition with an ostentatious procession through the old cobblestoned streets of Udaipur.
 Think adorned half-bred stallions and men marching in ceremonious attire, led by a local band mixing Holi’s folk songs with stately tunes!
 Locals line up in the streets from the royal residence to the City Palace to sneak a peek at the procession and light spring-cleaning bonfires to ward off all that’s evil.